virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 30: 2018-03-13 Tuesday

+> Finished reviewing setup for Debian servers; learned you can use zcat/zless to read files that are gzipped.
+Also did some Haml, flexbox and D3 for a small mock resume on codepen.
+R2D30/#100DaysOfCode

+Finished reviewing [chapter 3](https://www.lynda.com/Linux-tutorials/Configure-HTTP-server/664829/710621-4.html?autoplay=true) on setting up Apache/Debian on a web server.

+Practed Haml markup, a little D3 and flexbox in the start of a simple [Web resume](https://codepen.io/virtual/full/XEXVpp/)

 ## R2 Day 29: 2018-03-12 Monday

+> Watching some videos from Lynda's Linux Foundation Cert Prep series & happened upon managing SSH keys... so I organized my SSH keys using an SSH config file!
+So tidy! ✨ R2D29/#100DaysOfCode

 Watching some videos from Lynda's [Linux Foundation Cert Prep: Service Configuration (Ubuntu)](https://www.lynda.com/Linux-tutorials/Configure-SSH-based-remote-access-using-publicprivate-key-pairs/664829/710619-4.html?autoplay=true) series and learned about managing SSH keys... so I organized my SSH keys using an SSH config file!
 Related walkthrough: [Simplify Your Life With an SSH Config File](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/)